 Investment in equity investees.
 Investments in privately held companies and publicly traded companies included in investment in equity investees in the consolidated balance sheets are reviewed periodically for impairment using fair value measurement.
 The primary factors that the Group considers include the duration and severity that the fair value of the investment is below its carrying value; post-balance sheet date fair value of the investment; the financial condition, operating performance, strategic collaboration with and the prospects of the investee; the economic or technological environment in which the investee operates; and other entity specific information such as recent financing rounds completed by the investee companies.
-The investments in privately held companies without readily determinable fair value were measured using significant unobservable inputs (Level 3) as of December 31, 2019 and 2020, and the impairment charges of RMB593,138,000, RMB1,612,139,000 and RMB201,646,000 were recorded in "others, net" in the consolidated statements of operations and comprehensive income/(loss) for the years ended December 31, 2018, 2019 and 2020, respectively.
-The valuation methodology used to estimate the fair value of investments in publicly traded companies and associated impairment charges are discussed in Note 8 - "Investment in equity investees".
+The investments in privately held companies without readily determinable fair value were measured using significant unobservable inputs (Level 3) as of December 31, 2020 and 2021, and the impairment charges of RMB1,612 million, RMB202 million and RMB119 million were recorded in others, net in the consolidated statements of operations and comprehensive income/(loss) for the years ended December 31, 2019, 2020 and 2021, respectively.
+As of December 31, 2020 and 2021, the accumulated impairment of the Group's investments in privately held companies under the Measurement Alternative was RMB2,660 million and RMB2,779 million, respectively.
+The valuation methodology used to estimate the fair value of investments in unlisted companies (Level 1) and associated impairment charges are discussed in Note 8 -"Investment in equity investees".

-6 JD Digits Reorganization
+6 JD Technology Reorganization

-In the first half of 2017, the Group entered into a series of definitive agreements relating to the reorganization of JD Digits.
-Pursuant to the definitive agreements, the Group disposed all its equity stake of 68.6% in JD Digits so that it held neither legal ownership nor effective control of JD Digits, received RMB14.3 billion in cash and is entitled to a royalty and software technical services fee of 40% of the future pre-tax profit of JD Digits when JD Digits has a positive pre-tax income on a cumulative basis.
-In addition, the Group would be able to convert its profit sharing right with respect to JD Digits into 40% of JD Digits's equity interest, subject to applicable regulatory approvals.
-Upon the completion of the reorganization on June 30, 2017, JD Digits was deconsolidated from the Group.
-After JD Digits's additional round of financing in 2018, the Group's percentage of Digits's pre-tax profit sharing has been diluted to approximately 36%, and if permitted by the regulation, the Group is entitled to convert its profit-sharing right into approximately 36% of JD Digits's equity interest.
+In the first half of 2017, the Group entered into a series of definitive agreements relating to the reorganization of JD Technology.
+Pursuant to the definitive agreements, the Group disposed all its equity stake of 68.6% in JD Technology so that it held neither legal ownership nor effective control of JD Technology, received RMB14.3 billion in cash and is entitled to a royalty and software technical services fee of 40% of the future pre-tax profit of JD Technology when JD Technology has a positive pre-tax income on a cumulative basis.
+In addition, the Group would be able to convert its profit sharing right with respect to JD Technology into 40% of JD Technology's equity interest, subject to applicable regulatory approvals.
+Upon the completion of the reorganization on June 30, 2017, JD Technology was deconsolidated from the Group.
+After JD Technology's additional round of financing in 2018, the Group's percentage of JD Technology's pre-tax profit sharing has been diluted to approximately 36%, and if permitted by the regulation, the Group is entitled to convert its profit-sharing right into approximately 36% of JD Technology's equity interest.